Continuous-variable quantum communication: Continuous-variable quantum key distribution

 MD reconciliation is an alternative method designed for low-SNR regimes (below 0~dB).
-The core idea in MD reconciliation is to rotate Gaussian variables so that they lie on a unit sphere in a $d$-dimensional space, using their norm to avoid issues with small absolute values.
-This approach reduces the high bit error rate observed in slicing protocols at low-SNR regimes.
+The core idea in MD reconciliation is to rotate Gaussian variables such that they lie on a unit sphere in a $d$-dimensional space, using their norm to avoid issues with small absolute values.
+This approach reduces the high bit error rate observed in slicing protocols for low-SNR regimes.
 MD reconciliation has shown superior performance over slicing at longer transmission distances, supporting ranges up to 200~km~\cite{Zhang2020}.
-Like slicing, MD reconciliation can be paired with various error-correcting codes; however, it particularly benefits from multi-edge type LDPC codes, which are optimized for MD use at very low received SNR~\cite{mani2021multiedge}.
-In this regime, state-of-the-art decoding can achieve throughputs of 1.44 and 0.78 Gbps for code rates of 0.2 and 0.1, respectively, enabling real-time secret key generation at 71.89 Mbps for 25~km and 9.97 Mbps for 50~km~\cite{Luo2024}.
+Like slicing, MD reconciliation can be paired with various error-correcting codes; however, it particularly benefits from multiedge-type LDPC codes, which are optimized for MD use at a low received SNR~\cite{mani2021multiedge}.
+In this regime state-of-the-art decoding can achieve throughputs of 1.44 and 0.78 Gbps for code rates of 0.2 and 0.1, respectively, enabling real-time secret key generation at 71.89 Mbps at 25~km and 9.97 Mbps at 50~km~\cite{Luo2024}.

-The efficiency of MD reconciliation, defined as $ \beta (SNR) = R/C_\text{AWGN}(SNR)$, where $R$ is the code rate and $C_\text{AWGN}$ is the capacity of the additive white Gaussian noise channel, depends on both the intrinsic efficiency of the error-correcting codes, the received SNR and efficiency of mapping.
-This becomes evident when the overall efficiency is expanded in terms of the code efficiency, $\beta_{\text{Code}}$, and the channel efficiency, $\beta_{\text{Channel}}$, which depend on the dimension of the mapping.
+The efficiency of MD reconciliation, defined as $ \beta (SNR) = R/C_\text{AWGN}(SNR)$, where $R$ is the code rate and $C_\text{AWGN}$ is the capacity of the additive white Gaussian noise (AWGN) channel, depends on the intrinsic efficiency of the error-correcting codes, the received SNR, and efficiency of mapping.
+This becomes evident when the overall efficiency is expanded in terms of the code efficiency, $\beta_{\text{code}}$, and the channel efficiency, $\beta_{\text{channel}}$, which depend on the dimension of the mapping.
 The overall efficiency can be expressed as~\cite{Mario2018}:

-where $C_{d}(SNR)$ is the ergodic capacity of multi-dimensional scheme with dimension $d =$ 2,4, or 8.
-Consequently, rate-adaptive error correction, which uses techniques such as puncturing and shortening to adjust the rate of error-correcting codes, has been introduced to improve efficiency in practical implementations, where SNR fluctuates over the measurements.
-For a comprehensive comparison of the performance of different reconciliation methods and error correcting codes, refer to Ref.~\cite{Luo2024}.
+where $C_{d}(SNR)$ is the ergodic capacity of a multidimensional scheme with dimension $d =$ 2,4, or 8.
+Consequently, rate-adaptive error correction, which uses techniques such as puncturing and shortening to adjust the rate of error-correcting codes, has been introduced to improve efficiency in practical implementations where SNR fluctuates over the measurements.
+For a comprehensive comparison of the performance of different reconciliation methods and error-correcting codes, see~\cite{Luo2024}.